minprog/programmeren-ik/resources/IDE/index.md

-## Getting Started
+# Working in the IDE

-Recall that CS50 IDE is a web-based "integrated development environment" that allows you to program "in the cloud," without installing any software locally.
+Recall from lecture that the CS50 IDE is a web-based "integrated development environment" that allows you to program "in the cloud," without installing any software locally.
 Underneath the hood is a popular operating system, Ubuntu Linux, that's been "containerized" with open-source software called Docker, that allows multiple users (like you!) to share the operating system's "kernel" (its nucleus, so to speak) and files, even while having files of their own.
 Indeed, CS50 IDE provides you with your very own "workspace" (i.e., storage space) in which you can save your own files and folders (aka directories).
+Phew!

-### Logging In
+## Logging In

-Register for an account at [https://courses.edx.org/register](https://courses.edx.org/register).
+You should already have a GitHub account.

 Head to [cs50.io](https://cs50.io/) and log into CS50 IDE.
 You may be prompted (again) for your email address.
 If so, after providing it, click `Private` under `Hosted workspace`, then click `Create workspace`.